Around 2,000 people get lost in the woods every year.

 Let Someone at Home Know Where You’re Going

 The most important thing before going on a hike is to let friends and family know where you’re going and for how long.
-Leave them a map of your planned route.
-If you don’t return within the timeframe you’ve provided, then your loved ones are sure to alert safety officials.
+Leave them a map of your planned route and any other pertinent information about your trip, i.e. direction of travel, parking location.
+This way, if you don’t return within the timeframe you’ve provided, then your loved ones can alert the authorities.

 Unfortunately, some hikers aren’t humble enough to practice this crucial step.
 Don’t get caught up in the mythos of the “rugged explorer.”
 Letting others know your whereabouts is a sign of maturity and it’s critical for your safety.

 Travel In Open Areas Or Popular Tourist Destinations

 This is a great tip if you’re a beginner.
 It’s an even better idea to stay close to your home on your first hiking adventure.
-While it might not be as exciting as visiting exotic countries, this is a great way to learn basic navigation skills in a safe environment.
+While it might not be as exciting as heading deep into the wilds, this is a great way to learn basic navigation skills in a safe environment.

 Travel With A Guide

-If you’re not too experienced with hiking or backpacking, there’s no shame in scheduling a tour with a guide.
-In fact, you could learn a great deal about survival skills first-hand with an expert guide by your side.
+If you’re not too experienced with hiking or backpacking, there’s no shame in scheduling a tour with a guide, which is also a great way to learn the ropes before venturing out on your lonesome.

-While this tip is optional for easier hiking treks, it’s a requirement for advanced adventures.
-There are plenty websites where you can book guided hiking tours around the world, so there’s no excuse to going it on your own in areas out of your comfort zone.
+While this tip is optional for easier hiking treks, it’s a requirement for all other times.
+There are plenty of websites where you can book guided hiking tours around the world, so there’s no excuse for going it alone in areas out of your comfort zone.

 OK, we get it.
 You want to get out there and hike right away.
 That’s understandable.
 However, it’s to your benefit to do a bit of bookwork on basic navigation skills before going on hiking expeditions.
 Particularly, learning how to use a compass with a map, and how to read trail signs.